fransfela/fransfela.github.io/_posts/en-us/2024-01-15-optimal-clustering-part1-foundation-methods.md

 ---

-## Complete Code Repository

-All code from this tutorial, including plot generation scripts and additional examples, is available in my GitHub repository:

-{% github randy-gralinski/cluster-analysis-tutorials %}

-Feel free to fork, experiment, and adapt for your own projects!

----

 ## Questions or Suggestions?

 Found this helpful?
 Have questions about applying these methods to your specific use case?
-Drop a comment below or reach out on [LinkedIn](your-linkedin-url).
+Drop a comment below or reach out on [LinkedIn]([https://www.linkedin.com/in/randy-frans-fela?originalSubdomain=dk]).

 In my day job at Jabra, I use these clustering techniques extensively for grouping perceptual audio quality metrics - if you're working on similar problems in audio/video evaluation, I'd love to connect!